Vicem's stunning Vulcan 46M launches this Turkish shipyard into the superyacht market.

 When I traveled to Turkey six weeks later to spend more time aboard, I wondered if the Vulcan 46M’s magic would fade without the glamorous Riviera surroundings.
 But she was right at home at Palmarina, a new facility in Yalikavak outside of Bodrum.
 The Vicem was docked between a yacht from a well-known Dutch builder and a sleek, 50-meter Italian beauty.
 The Vulcan offered a subtle, understated contrast to the vessels that flanked her.
 Frank Mulder, the Dutch naval architect known for his fast superyacht designs, did the 46’s exterior, while Art-Line, which worked on Helia (Heesen), Sophia III (Moonen) and Vive la Vie (Lürssen), created the clean, expansive interior.
 The shipyard also hired project managers from the United States and the Netherlands to oversee the build process, while calling in other experts to train workers in composite infusion techniques.
 Vicem was determined to hit a home run with this yacht.

 Leapfrogging to the front of the superyacht pack with a thoroughly modern 150-foot, composite trideck that makes speeds of up to 25 knots is no easy task, especially if your shipyard has built mostly midsize, cold-molded, mahogany hulls for the past 20 years.
-But that's what
+But that’s what Vicem has done with its Vulcan 46-meter, the latest in a trio of composite superyachts.Courtesy Vicem Yachts

 Twenty years ago, Vicem founder Sebahattin Hafizoglu had a very different vision for his Turkish shipyard.
 Hafizoglu figured rightly that a select group of U.S. yachtsmen would appreciate the craftsmanship that went into Vicem’s mahogany interiors and the strength of its cold-molded hulls.
 He also offered a highly customized boat at a competitive price.
 Vicem’s Classic (think Down East styling, 55 to 80 feet) and Cruiser (long-range motoryachts, 68 to 107 feet) series attracted new owners, and the yard even built some 64-foot sport-fish models with a Carolina flare.